xmos/lib_device_control/doc/rst/lib_device_control.rst

 Example Hardware Setup
 ======================

-To run the example, connect a USB cable to power the `L71` board as shown in :numref:`board_l71_hw_setup`, and plug the XTAG to the board and connect the XTAG USB cable to your development machine.
+To run the example, connect a USB cable to power the `XK-VOICE-L71` board as shown in :numref:`board_l71_hw_setup`, and plug the XTAG to the board and connect the XTAG USB cable to your development machine.

 .. figure:: ../images/board_l71_hw_setup.png
-   :width: 80%
+   :width: 60%
    :name: board_l71_hw_setup

-   L71 USB Hardware setup
+   XK-VOICE-L71 USB Hardware setup

 Raspberry Pi Hardware Setup
 ---------------------------

-For the examples with the Raspberry Pi as a host, the I2C, SPI and USB examples, the `L71` board can be stacked on top of a Raspberry Pi as shown in :numref:`board_l71_rpi_stacked`, and the I2C and SPI lines are connected between the two boards.
+For the examples with the Raspberry Pi as a host, the I2C, SPI and USB examples, the `XK-VOICE-L71` board can be stacked on top of a Raspberry Pi as shown in :numref:`board_l71_rpi_stacked`, and the I2C and SPI lines are connected between the two boards.
-For the USB example a USB cable should be connected between the Raspberry Pi and the `L71`.
+For the USB example a USB cable should be connected between the Raspberry Pi and the `XK-VOICE-L71`.
-The XTAG should be connected to the `L71` as normal and the host app can be run from the Raspberry Pi terminal.
+The XTAG should be connected to the `XK-VOICE-L71` as normal and the host app can be run from the Raspberry Pi terminal.

 .. figure:: ../images/board_l71_rpi_stacked.png
-   :width: 80%
+   :width: 70%
    :name: board_l71_rpi_stacked

-   L71 Raspberry Pi Hardware setup
+   XK-VOICE-L71 Raspberry Pi Hardware setup

 Output from the example applications
 ------------------------------------

 When run, the host app will attempt to connect and communicate with the device over USB.
+The outputs listings are shown in :numref:`device_app_output` and :numref:`host_app_output` for the device and host applications respectively.

 .. code-block:: console
    :caption: Example device app output
+   :name: device_app_output

    > xrun --xscope .\bin\usb.xe
    started